-Gain and unrealized gain (loss) on disposal of and net fair value change on financial assets at fair value through profit or loss
+Gain (loss) and unrealized loss on disposal of and net fair value change on financial assets at fair value through profit or loss

 The Company invested in certain common shares of public companies through the open market.
 The fair value is designated as a fair-value-through-profit-or-loss (FVTPL) financial asset and is measured at its fair value at inception and each subsequent reporting period.